thevahidal/kubera/README.md

-# Mansa
+# Kubera
-Mansa reads AgileCliffs' signals and trades them on your behalf
+Kubera reads AgileCliffs' signals and trades them on your behalf